In this article

 This option is good if you want to keep a close eye on who gets to be a Doc Maker without becoming a bottleneck for your team to try out Coda.

-Note: If a member is rejected from becoming a Doc Maker by an admin, any docs they created will become read-only and they will have to request Doc Maker access for their docs to become editable again.
+Note: If a member is rejected from becoming a Doc Maker by an admin, any docs they created will become read-only, and they will have to request Doc Maker access for their docs to become editable again—or transfer ownership of their docs to another Doc Maker in the workspace.

 This option is good if you would like to ensure that any new Doc Maker goes through an explicit approval process.